SergPerep/bonfire/docs/math.md

 ## 🔥 Gas

 ### 1. Gas variable costs `variabele kosten`

+Money that you pay to energy supplier for gas that you actually have used.
+They are called "variable" since they depend on your consumption.

 ```javascript
 const gasConsumptie = 1200; // m³
 const gasTotVarKosten = 1.927312; // €/m³